balakreshnan/Samples2023/AOAI/aoaillm.md

 - Using App service for semantic kernel or web application
 - Using Azure Cognitive Search for Vector Index.
 - Implementing RAG - Retrieval Augumented Generation
+- Architecture is high level and not detailed

 ## Architecture